aws-samples/mitigating-the-impact-of-database-write-load-with-amazon-sqs/README.md

-# Asynchronously writing to a database with Amazon SQS
+# Mitigating the impact of database write load with Amazon SQS

 This demo helps handle write loads asynchronously and maintain existing databases with AWS SQS and Lambda.
 You'll be able to see and apply ways to handle intensive database write loads using the queue through this demo.